COB-17: honoring Petrov

 An accounting professor has recently produced an insightful paper entitled "Constituting the Academic Performer: The Spectre of Superficiality and Stagnation in Academia."
 While the paper focuses on academic research in accounting from a North American perspective, it suggests that its argument can be extended geographically and to other social science disciplines:

-The paper identifies the fundamental problem of pressure to perform:
+The paper identifies the fundamental problem to be pressure to perform:

 The pressure on deviants in academia does not occur only through pressure to publish in prestigious journals that deeply entrenched academic interests control.
 Obsession with using knowledge as an instrument of power is pervasive in academic.
 Academics feel it in their bones.
 In other words, power-knowledge obsession creates a discursive system of surveillance and real citation gaze that disciplines bodies just like mamma did: